camunda-community-hub/zeebe-client-node-js/README.md

 This is a Node.js gRPC client for [Zeebe](https://zeebe.io).
 It is written in TypeScript and transpiled to JavaScript in the `dist` directory.

-Versions from 0.23.0 require Node 14.x.
-Versions prior to 0.23.0 require Node 8 or above.

 Comprehensive API documentation is available [online](https://creditsenseau.github.io/zeebe-client-node-js/).

 See [CHANGELOG.md](./CHANGELOG.md) to see what has changed with each release.